 Instructions

 - Heat the olive oil in a large pot over medium heat.
-Add the onions and celery cook 3 minutes, stir frequently.
+Add the onions and celery and cook for 3 minutes, stirring frequently.

-- Next, add the butter.
-Stir until it melts.
-Then, add the flour and cook for 1-2 minutes, while stirring.
+- Add the butter and stir until melted.
+Then, add the flour and cook for 1–2 minutes, stirring constantly.

-- Add the broth while stirring and gently scrape the bits off the bottom of the pot.
+- Slowly pour in the broth while stirring, and gently scrape up any bits stuck to the bottom of the pot.

-- Raise the heat and bring to a boil (will take about 2 minutes).
-Add the artichokes and potatoes to the pot.
-When the broth comes back to a boil lower to medium-low heat, cover, and simmer the soup for 30-35 minutes or until the potatoes are fall-apart tender.
-They should break apart easily when pierced with a fork or knife.
+- Raise the heat and bring to a boil (about 2 minutes).
+Add the artichokes and potatoes, then lower the heat to medium-low once it returns to a boil.
+Cover and simmer for 30–35 minutes, or until the potatoes are fall-apart tender when pierced with a fork.

-- Serve the creamy artichoke soup and garnish with chopped parsley and grated parmesan cheese, if desired.
+- Serve and garnish with chopped parsley and grated Parmesan cheese, if desired.

 Notes

-- Do not fill a blender to the top with hot liquid, process in small batches.
+- Blending safety: Do not fill a blender to the top with hot liquid—process in small batches instead.
 Remove the center piece (feeder cap) from the blender lid.
-Replace the lid (without the feeder cap) and cover with a clean, folded kitchen towel.
+Replace the lid (without the feeder cap) and cover the opening with a clean, folded kitchen towel.
 Hold the towel down while blending.
-Start at a very low speed and increase gradually if necessary.
-Alternatively, you can use a potato masher and leave the soup a little chunky.
+Start at a very low speed and increase gradually if needed.

-- Use reduced sodium broth and unsalted butter if you are sensitive to salt.
+- Taste at the end and add salt if needed.
+Use reduced-sodium broth and unsalted butter if you are sensitive to salt.

 Nutrition